Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments: Experiments

-Standard evaluation metrics often average performance across all pixels, masking failures in critical regions.
-As noted in \cite{Sensors24Recon}, structured light sensors frequently fail in areas of high specular reflection (common on wet tissue), resulting in "invalid" pixels in the ground truth.
-To rigorously assess robustness, we introduce a physically-stratified protocol.
-We use a Gaussian Mixture Model (GMM) to unsupervisedly cluster test frames based on the density of valid ground truth pixels.
-This yields three regimes: \textbf{Hard} (High Specularity, Cluster 1, $\approx 20\%$ valid), \textbf{Medium} (Cluster 0), and \textbf{Easy} (Cluster 2, $\approx 53\%$ valid).
+We utilize the SCARED dataset \cite{scared}, a standard benchmark featuring ex-vivo porcine anatomy.
+Standard evaluation metrics often average performance across all pixels, masking catastrophic failures in critical regions.
+As noted in \cite{Sensors24Recon}, active sensors frequently fail in areas of high specular reflection, resulting in "invalid" pixels in the ground truth.
+To rigorously assess robustness against specularity, we introduce a \textbf{physically-stratified protocol}.
+We employ a Gaussian Mixture Model (GMM) to unsupervisedly cluster test frames based on the density of valid ground-truth pixels.
+This yields three regimes: \textbf{Hard} (High Specularity, $\approx 20\%$ valid), \textbf{Medium} , and \textbf{Easy} ($\approx 53\%$ valid).